-“I pay respect to the traditional custodians and caretakers of the Kaurna land on which my family lives and works on.
-We recognise their continued connection to the land and waters of this beautiful land, and acknowledge that they never ceded sovereignty and their culture remains strong.”
+“I pay respect to the traditional custodians and caretakers of the Kaurna land on which my family gratefully lives on.
+We recognise their continued connection to the land and waters, and acknowledge that they never ceded sovereignty and their culture remains strong.”

 I was born and raised in Slovakia (former Czechoslovakia.)

-After graduating from Conservatorium, studying musical theatre (in my country its a High school) I have ventured out to the big world reconnecting with my ancestral roots and lived in Israel on and off for about 3 years.
+After graduating from Conservatorium, studying musical theatre I have ventured out to the big world reconnecting with my ancestral roots and lived in Israel on and off for about 3 years.

-Within few month we have started our new life in Australia.
+Within few month we have relocated and started our new life in Australia.

-I have always been surrounded by creativity as my father was an artist.
-I have always dreamt of working with clay but somehow it took nearly 40 years to actualise as I was also equally drawn to becoming and actress.
+I have always been surrounded by creativity as my father was an artist and my mother lover and supporter of art.
+I have always dreamt of working with clay but somehow it took nearly 40 years to actualise as I was also equally drawn to becoming an actress and and a traveler.

-Then we were blessed with arrival of our daughter Matilda very shortly followed by another gift of a daughter Ina.
-Going to other potters studios or joining classes was becoming a little tricky together with running a busy cafe.
+Few years later we were blessed with arrival of our daughter Matilda very shortly followed by another gift, daughter Ina.
+Going to other potters studios or joining classes was becoming a little tricky together with running a busy cafe and being a mother of 4 children.

-But shortly after Ina was born and me turning 40! my desire to create grew stronger than ever.
-I set up a small studio at my own house from a repurposed shipping container.
+Shortly after Ina was born and me turning 40! my desire to create grew stronger than ever.
+I set up a small studio at my own home from a repurposed shipping container.

 And from there I started to make a cup after cup after cup.